zriyansh/signoz.io/docs/configuration/deep_storage.md

 Though the simplistic setup uses `storage_type: local`, this does not work in containers.
 For local storage to work, the historical and the middle manager must have the same volume for storage.
-This is not the default behaviour in containiers.
+This is not the default behaviour in containers.

 :::caution
 Local storage does not work in containers.
 Must setup other deep storage systems like S3